Sri Rakum School for the Blind

-Sri Rakum School for the Blind is a school for the visually impaired in the city of Bangalore, India.
+Sri Rakum School for the Blind is a school for the visually impaired in Bangalore, India.
 It offers free education to blind students from kindergarten to post-graduation.
 The training imparted includes reading and writing through Braille and mobility training for totally blind children.
-Pre-school aged students with blindness are trained early on to prepare them for their eventual completion of school, college and vocational education.
+Pre-school-aged pupils with blindness are trained early to prepare them for their eventual completion of school, college, and vocational education.This is a Registered Non Government Organization.

 Founder

 The school was founded by Acharya Sri Rakum in June 1998.
 He left behind a career in martial arts in Japan and India, to develop the school.
 He is currently the principal of this school.